Najee Harris Player Prop Bets for NFL Week 18 | Pittsburgh vs. Baltimore 1/9/2022

 Matchup vs. Baltimore

-- Harris notched 71 rushing yards in his lone career matchup against the Ravens, 0.5 fewer yards than his over/under in Sunday's game.
+- Against the Ravens, Harris' 71 rushing yards in his lone career matchup are 1.5 fewer than his over/under in Sunday's game.

 - Harris did not have a touchdown run in that contest against the Ravens.

-- Allowing 84.8 rushing yards per game, the Ravens have the best run defense in the NFL.
+- The Ravens give up 84.8 yards per game on the ground, the NFL's best rush defense.

-- Harris and the Steelers will face off against the NFL's 10th-ranked defense in terms of rushing touchdowns allowed (13).
+- Harris and the Steelers will face off against the NFL's 10th-ranked defense in terms of rushing touchdowns conceded (13).

 Recent Performances